 This colour photograph is probably a hand coloured black and white photograph, and shows a sideboard that does not appear in any of the catalogues.
 Since 2009 it has been in the collection of the Glasgow Museums.
 (Photo courtesy of Glasgow Museums)

 From the furniture catalogues, and photographs found in the other archived material, we know that a number of pieces of furniture designed by Henry Wyse were made by Middleton & Sons in Arbroath.
 Apart from a handful of pieces remaining within the family, or within museum collections, little is known of any surviving furniture.
-None of the pieces that we know of was marked either with the designer name, or with Middleton’s name, so surviving pieces would probably remain anonymous.
+None of the pieces that we know of were marked either with the designer name, or with Middleton’s name, so surviving pieces would probably remain anonymous.
 Only by cross-referencing with the three catalogues shown here, or the photographs shown in the archives, would it be possible to give attribution.

 (Images courtesy of Paul Reeves, London)

 This interesting chair appears in two of the Furniture catalogues shown above.
-It first appeared a few years ago, and has since had the rather garish fabric it had then replaced with velvet that is more in keeping with how it would originally have been covered:
+It first appeared a few years ago, and has since had the rather garish fabric it had then, replaced with velvet that is more in keeping with how it would originally have been covered:

 (Images courtesy of Hill House Antiques & Decorative Arts, London www.hillhouse-antiques.co.uk)